TedCady/Coding-Dojo/MERN/React v3 (Dev)/Functional Components/tabs/README.md

 - [x] Have the tab headers, when clicked on correctly show the appropriate content below.
 - [x] Ninja Bonus: Allow each tab to optionally have a callback which gets fired when the relevant tab header is clicked.
 - [x] Ninja Bonus: Add some CSS animations to the tab switching to smooth out the user experience.
-- [x] Sensei Bonus: Add a JavaScript animation to the tab switching action. ü
+- [x] Sensei Bonus: Add a JavaScript animation to the tab switching action.☑️